luzzif/erc20-staking-rewards-distribution-contracts/README.md

 **Warning**: collecting coverage or gas consumption data while performing tests might slow down the entire process.

+Fuzzing with Echidna is also set up on the distribution contract, and is executed through Trail of Bits' Ethereum security toolbox.
+In order to run it, start by install Docker and starting the daemon, then run:

+`yarn prepare-fuzzing && yarn est:run`

+This flattens all the tested contracts, makes them ready to be analyzed by Echidna, and boots up the Ethereum security toolbox.
+When the toolbox is running, run the following command to start fuzzing:

+`echidna-test /tested/ERC20StakingRewardsDistributionFuzzer.sol --contract ERC20StakingRewardsDistributionFuzzer --config /tested/config.yml`

 Linting and "prettification" on Solidity code is performed using `prettier-plugin-solidity` and `solhint-plugin-prettier`.
 Test code is simply checked using `eslint` and `prettier`.